mesosphere/marathon/docs/docs/persistent-volumes.md

 1. Locate the agent containing the persistent volume and remove the data inside it.
 1. Send an HTTP DELETE request to Marathon that includes the `wipe=true` flag.

 To locate the agent, inspect the Marathon UI and check out the detached volumes on the _Volumes_ tab.
-Or, query the `/v2/apps` endpoint, which provides information about the `host` and Mesos `slaveId`
+Or, query the `/v2/apps` endpoint, which provides information about the `host` and Mesos `slaveId`.

 ```
 $ http GET http://dcos/service/marathon-jar/v2/apps/postgres/tasks